7

 Solving the problem

-In this case, 1366 at 768 PX at a renewal frequency of 60 Hz.
+In this case, 1366 by 768 px at a refresh rate of 60 Hz.

 cvt 1366 768 60

-In my case, the following was derived:
+In my case the following was output:

-# 1368x768 59.88 Hz (CVT) hsync: 47.79 kHz; pclk: 85.25 MHz
+#1368x768 59.88 Hz (CVT) hsync: 47.79 kHz; pclk: 85.25 MHz

 Modeline "1368x768_60.00" 85.25 1368 1440 1576 1784 768 771 781 798 -hsync +vsync